edosssa/backdrop-challenge/README.md

 ## Highlights ✨

-- Fully functional GraphQL server as per the challenge requirements
+- Fully functional GraphQL API as per the challenge requirements
 - Integration tests using Mocha, Chai and supertest
 - Continuous integration (CI) using Github actions
 - 100% Typescript, because it's not 2005 anymore